Did you know

 Another explanation is that the name comes from the word ‘scheepshaal’.
 A ‘scheepshaal’ was a ditch used for towing ships from one lake to another.

-…aircraft take off and land into the wind whenever possible?
+Planes take off and land into the wind, whenever possible

 The same principle applies to the landing of an aircraft.
 This is likewise done into the wind.
 Although aircraft can land with a tailwind, it cannot be stronger than seven knots (a knot is 1852 metres per hour).
 If an aircraft has too much tailwind, the speed at which it lands will be too high.
 The aircraft will not brake as effectively, and it could go beyond the end of the runway.